Borrstel History, Family Crest & Coats of Arms

 More information is included under the topic Early Borrstel Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Borrstel family to the New World and Oceana
+Migration of the Borrstel family

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Borrstels to arrive in North America, and among them were: John Borstall arrived in Maryland in 1678; Agnes Borstel settled in New York in 1849; J. Von Borstel arrived in New York City in 1850; Hans Georg Borstler, who arrived in Philadelphia in 1732.